 When snow blankets the ground on a cold winter evening and the wind howls outside your windows, there’s nothing quite like warming yourself by a fire.
-To enjoy those nights by your fireplace however, you’ve got to make sure that your chimney is in good working order.
+However, to enjoy those nights by your fireplace, you’ve got to make sure that your chimney is in good working order.
 Along with routine maintenance, one of the best things you can do to prepare your chimney for winter weather is installing a chimney cap.

-There are a number of reasons to consider installing a chimney cap, and while some may seem obvious, others may surprise you.
+There are a number of reasons to consider installing a chimney cap.
+While some may seem obvious, others may surprise you.

 Additionally, a chimney cap will protect the mortar joints in your chimney from damage from rain and snow.
-Almost all of the rain that falls in North America is slightly acidic, which can degrade the cement in the mortar over time — once that happens, rain can start to wash away the mortar, leaving you with an unsafe chimney!
+Almost all of the rain that falls in North America is slightly acidic.
+This can degrade the cement in the mortar over time — once that happens, rain can start to wash away the mortar, leaving you with an unsafe chimney!

 Installing a chimney cap is a simple way to protect your chimney from the hazards of snow and rain, so you can comfortably use your fireplace all winter long.

 The metal mesh on a chimney cap will prevent animals from making their way inside your chimney.
 Obviously you don’t want a bird, squirrel, or raccoon rushing into your home from the fireplace.
 They can damage your home and spread illness.